elpetrou/herring_whole_genome_sequencing/Markdown/Part1.SequencingData_QC.md

 ![phred_plot](https://github.com/EleniLPetrou/herring_whole_genome_sequencing/blob/main/Markdown/plots/plot_fastqc_mean_qual_scores_raw.png)

-Here you can see the adapter content in one sample (CHPT16_041_R1):
+Below you can see the adapter content in one sample (CHPT16_041_R1).
+Bloody hell, that is a lot of adapter content for a sample that was cleaned at 0.65X Ampure beads and whose average library size was probably around 750 bp.
+I guess I should have been more brutal during size selection, ugh.

 ![adapter content untrimmed fastq](https://github.com/EleniLPetrou/herring_whole_genome_sequencing/blob/main/Markdown/plots/adapter_content_CHPT16_041_R1.fastq.png)